If you can not find the answer to your questions here, call our Technical Assistance Center at 1-800-452-2288.

 Q. What kind of equipment is needed for Mid-Rivers High-Speed Internet Access?

-A. An Ethernet Network Interface Card (NIC) installed in your computer or a USB adapter, and a DSL modem, which will be provided by Mid-Rivers.
+A. An Ethernet Network Interface Card (NIC) installed in your computer or a USB adapter, and a modem, which will be provided by Mid-Rivers.

 Q. Can I hook my Local Area Network up to Mid-Rivers High-Speed Internet Access?

 A. Yes, but you may need some additional equipment, such as a router/gateway device.
 This equipment will function correctly if it can be configured as a DHCP CLIENT.
-While the brand of this equipment is insignificant, any device directly connected to Mid-Rivers DSL service must be configured as a DHCP CLIENT.
+While the brand of this equipment is insignificant, any device directly connected to Mid-Rivers Internet service must be configured as a DHCP CLIENT.
 View local area network equipment examples, or let us set up your network for you.

 Q. I have one computer connected to my Fiber or DSL modem, can I add more computers to that connection?